pgrunde/points/README.md

   return 5
 }
 ```
 ...
 To get two new compilation errors!
 Hooray!
 Welcoe to programming- its building whatever you can dream, one error at a time.
 Go is nice enough to tell you that there are unused values, in this case `line` and `err`.
 In order to test the user input out, we're going to ignore the error by replacing it with an underscore which is a neat trick that tells Go that you don't want it to store one of the return values from the function.
-Afterwards we'll print out whatever is typed to make sure our reader is working.
+Please note that ignore errors like this is alomst always a bad idea- I'm doing it here just to test it out.
+We'll print out whatever is typed to make sure our reader is working.
 We'll still return 5 for now, just to make `PlayerCount` work.
 After you change `PlayerCount` to look like it does below, run the program and type whatever you want, followed by 'enter'.
 You should see it printed back at you, followed by our 'Creating game with 5 players' print.
 ```
 func PlayerCount() int {
   r := bufio.NewReader(os.Stdin)